farjs/farjs/README.md

 ## Install

-To install (or upgrade) it on your machine use the following command:
+To install (or upgrade) it on your computer use the following command:

 ``` bash
 $ npm i -g farjs-app